 Aerospace and Transportation Systems

-In 2019, the Aerospace and Transportation Systems division achieved record revenues of € 1,490 million.
-This represents an increase of € 110 million, or 8.0 %, compared to the previous year.
+The Aerospace and Transportation Systems product segment achieved sales of € 1,024 million, which represents a decrease of € 466 million, or 31.3 % compared to the previous year.

 Development compared to previous year